 What Is The Relationship Between Your Dentist And Dr. Silberg?

 Your dentist and Dr. Silberg work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best treatment plan and maintenance plan for you.
 They keep each other informed about your progress.
 Although Dr. Silberg may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If Dr. Silberg detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.

 Can I Be Treated By Dr. Silberg If I Live Outside Of The Pittsburgh Area?

 Yes.
-At The Silberg Center For Dental Science, we routinely treat patients from outside of the area who travel specifically to receive the specialized care and treatment that Dr. Silberg offers.
+At Pinnacle Center – Dental Implants & Periodontics, we routinely treat patients from outside of the area who travel specifically to receive the specialized care and treatment that Dr. Silberg offers.
 We encourage patients from anywhere in the country, and around the world, who are ready to throw away their dentures and replace their missing teeth with the only effective and permanent solution to missing teeth, so contact us today and we will assist you in making travel arrangements to meet with Dr. Silberg at our Pittsburgh-area practice.